PinguNootNoot/Intelligent-Computing/README.md

-Codes from the course Intelligent Computing.
+Here's the codes from the course Intelligent Computing.